dlete/wk_eos/documentation/operation.md

 ```
 Note that it will end up with the shell `ash` istead of `bash`.
 That is because the container is an Alpine image and Alpine does not have the shell `bash`.
 You can verify what shell does use the terminal with `echo $SHELL`.

+Note that this image will put you directly as root.

 With the AVD quickstart image (this container does not place you as root, you will have to sudo when necessary)
 ```shell
 docker run --rm -it --privileged \